MicrosoftDocs/Viva/Viva/insights/personal/briefing/be-admin-trial.md

 # Admin preview

 >[!Important]
->The Briefing email is paused.
-Users can still access Viva Insights features in the Viva Insights app in Teams or on the web and in your Outlook add-in.
+>We've paused sending Briefing emails to make some improvements.
+Users can still access the [Viva Insights Outlook add-in](../use/add-in.md) or [Viva Insights app in Teams](../teams/viva-teams-app.md) for key functionality until this service resumes.

 As an admin for your organization, you are eligible to receive the Briefing email before people in your organization start receiving it.